 But there is a solution

-What is certain is that too many people are treated with unnecessarily strong drugs.
-Opioids should stop being the first solution we jump to when we have a temporary problem or illness.
-Cannabidiol has been proven very efficient in some cases (for sleep, relaxation, recovery etc…) and some new studies are demonstrating the previously undiscovered medicinal properties of CBD.
-When you know that opioids are used mostly as a painkiller, you can also understand that CBD could also prove to be super useful because it is a proven painkiller too.
-Contrary to opioids however, CBD has no side-effects and user have absolutely 0% risk of developing addictive behaviours or moving on to higher doses or stronger drugs.
+What is certain is that too many people are treated with too strong drugs, opioids should stop being the first solution we think about when we have a temporary problem or illness.
+Cannabidiol has been proven very efficient in some cases (sleeping, relaxing, recovering, etc …) and some new studies are demonstrating new medicinal properties of CBD.
+When you know that opioids are used mostly as painkillers you understand that CBD could be super useful because it is a proven painkiller too.
+But instead, CBD has no side effects and there is absolutely no risk of developing an addiction or going for higher doses or stronger drugs.

-CBD could very well be an ideal solution for treating patients with light or medium pain, and for people with a higher level of pain.
-It could also be interesting to think about using medicinal cannabis (if legal in the State) with a mix of CBD and THC – like in some already existing authorised medications (like Sativex).
-In most cases, a light CBD-based treatment should be explored first, before considering medical marijuana, or indeed opioids, or an even stronger painkiller like Morphine.
+CBD could be very well a solution to treat patients with light or medium pain, and for people with a higher level of pain, it could be interesting to think about medical cannabis (legal in the UK) with a mix of CBD and THC like some existing authorized medication (e.g. Sativex).
+In most of the case, light CBD treatment should be envisaged first before thinking about medical marijuana and finally opioid or even stronger painkillers like morphine.

-Well, I’m not a doctor or a scientist and as a small company owner, my word may not have the same reach as those big pharmaceutical companies or those who control health policy, but I think the process that leads to opioid prescription needs rethinking.
+Well, I’m not a doctor or a scientist and as a small company owner, my word may not have the same reach as those big pharmaceutical companies or those who control health policy, but I think the process that leads to opioid prescription should change.